jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DeliriousOffbeatHedgehog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _This was when SpaceX landed its first rocket.
-Enable the sound to really get a feel on how important this event was; a significant step for the Information Age._
+Enable the sound to really get a feel on how important this event was; a significant step for the Internet Age._

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
 Today Left/Right politics obsesses over tax cuts, pages of government regulations, and endless media soundbites because their philosophy says these are the levers of power.
 New and super-powerful technologies like SpaceX are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
 It tells people which tools are important, and which should be ignored.
-Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Information Age.
+Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
 Up and down our economy, we use Industrial Age heavy management practices when mass-collaboration is far better.
-The lesson is, once we believe in a new philosophy that embraces the Information Age, we'll control our society's true levers of power, and soar to the stars.
+The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's true levers of power, and soar to the stars.

 ![old philosophy in a new world](/img\diagrams\techvolution-missing-the-boat.png) _Here’s when SpaceX landed its first and second rockets.
 At the exact same time, ideologue Bernie Sanders was ranting about regulation battles with Wall Street.
 He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._